opdavies/talks/tdd-test-driven-drupal/slides.md

 ^ Dave Liddament talk - better and cheaper to catch bugs earlier (e.g. whilst developing rather than after it's been released)
 Refer to tests when writing implementation code
 ONO merge conflict

 ---

-## Why Not Test?

-- Don't know how
-- No time/budget to write tests

-^ "I'd love to write tests, but I don't have the time to learn."

----